ClassRetro/ClassRetro.github.io/README.md

 We try to supply support for as many games as we can, without modifying the game itself.

 ---

-### Stop the hassle.
-Stop looking for that additional software,
-or that driver.
-It all starts here at Class Retro.

 <p>&#169; Class Retro 2019</p>